SMooreSwe/TailwindPortfolio/README.md

 ---

 This is a SPA portfolio website, built with React.
 It is animated and fully responsive.
 The finished product is deployed [here](https://next-portfolio-cyan-nine.vercel.app/).
 It was built to showcase both past projects and previous skills.
 I have built it to be easily scalable and easily-updated by utilising reusable components and dynamically generating project slides.
-This means future projects can easily be added via a  simple JSON and a picture.

 TypeScript was used to ensure type-safety.